Zasilkovna/magento2/README.md

 - setting different prices for each carrier
 - free shipping from the specified price
 - export shipments to a csv file that can be imported in [client section](https://client.packeta.com/)
+- possibility to change the pickup point for an existing order in the administration

 #### Restrictions:

-- currently the module does not support: delivery to non-EU addresses, carriers who have prohibited cash on delivery (list of carriers), evening delivery Prague, Brno, Ostrava, Bratislava
+- currently the module does not support: delivery to non-EU addresses, carriers who have prohibited cash on delivery, evening delivery Prague, Brno, Ostrava, Bratislava

 # Modul pro Magento 2